pgavriel/MOADv2/README.md

 # Manufacturing Objects & Assemblies Dataset v2 (MOADv2)
 ![MOAD Data Pipeline](media/moadv2_pipeline.png)
 This repository serves as an access point for the MOADv2 dataset.
 MOADv2 contains component data for NIST Assembly Task Boards (ATB) 1-4.
+More information can be found on the [Official MOAD Website](https://www.robot-manipulation.org/nist-moad).

 Within the config folder, there is **objects.json** which defines which objects/sets are available for download, and **downloader_config.json** which allows you to configure which object set you would like to download, the folder to download to, and which types of object data you would like to download.
 Once **downloader_config.json** is configured as desired, simply run the downloader script via: